 Often, after creating a basic geometry of a 3D model, it’s necessary to adjust the polygons according to the shape of the object.
-It’s vital for those kinds of 3D objects that could be too heavy for running in apps, VR, AR or computer games made on Unity engine.
+It’s vital for those kinds of 3D objects that could be too heavy for running in apps, VR, AR or computer games made on the Unity engine.
 In these cases, such processes as topology and retopology can solve the problem by reducing the number of polygons.
 If lesser polygons accurately repeat the shape and structure lines, then a 3D model becomes lighter but retains its good quality.

 Topology and retopology for 3D model creation also allow reducing system bugs and other kinds of errors.
-After using them, 3D objects don’t require much computer or smartphone resources but they transmit the image with high-quality and realism.
+After using them, 3D objects don’t require much computer or smartphone resources but they transmit the image with high quality and realism.